INDIVIDUALIZED CURRICULUM THAT IS MASTERY-BASED

 Now, what it is.
 All prerequisite learning has been mastered.
 It is normally dividing a year’s worth of each subject’s material into at least 10 separate, measurable units.
 It is requiring a mastery-level score on a unit before proceeding to the next unit.
 The learning is done at the student’s speed and ability.
 The curriculum is the main teacher, so the adult can focus on supervision, help, motivation, and overall progress.

 The need for mastery: Let’s take mathematics for example.
 A student could have a “teacher of the year” trying to teach division, yet still struggle.
 If the student did not master addition, subtraction, and multiplication first, then division will always be difficult for that student no matter how good the curriculum or teacher.
 Addition, subtraction, and multiplication are needed to complete division.
 The foundational concepts must be mastered first, so the student can concentrate on the new concepts rather than be distracted and frustrated with always getting wrong answers due to issues that really do not deal with the new concept.
 Sometimes to move forward, a student needs to go backward first!
 Taking the time to repair the foundation takes more initial time, but that time is often made up by the repaired student’s ability.
 The younger the student, the faster it can be made up.
 A mastery-based score is usually as high as 90% correct.
 Students receiving lower than a mastery score would repeat that unit until they achieve the necessary score.
 If a student achieves less than this in the foundational work, there will always be a struggle in new concepts.
 How would you like a brain surgeon that only got 7 out of 10 things right or even 6 out of 10 things right?
-Most individualized curricula provide a diagnostic that is used first to go back and repair holes or gaps in the student’s knowledge, before continuing chronologically.
+Properly used individualized curricula provides a diagnostic that is used first to go back and repair holes or gaps in the student’s knowledge, before continuing chronologically.

 The simplest way to explain individualized curriculum is instead of a subject having 12 grade levels, an individualized curriculum might have as many as 120-144 grade levels from 1st grade through graduation.
 A year’s worth of work, such as 10-12 units, is still blocked together as a grade level for record keeping to relate to other schools.
 An individualized curriculum does not use a pass/fail for the semester or year.
 It is more of a pass/fail with much smaller units, so the smaller unit can be re-taken without penalizing the student an entire semester or year.
 For record keeping, the units completed during the year are averaged together to have a grade that can relate to other schools.
 Usually, an individualized curriculum will yield a “B” or “A” average for most students.